Skip to main content

 User experience

 Does the site work well for real people?
-Google uses behavioural signals — how long people stay, whether they click back immediately — as ranking factors.
+Google uses behavioural signals like how long people stay and whether they click back immediately as ranking factors.

 • 04